How To Reduce Your Summer Electric Bill

 Use Blinds And Natural Lighting

-Switch to blinds and natural lighting instead of using overhead lighting.
-High-quality blinds can help lower your electric bill during summer as you are letting less warm sunlight into the house.
+Switch to blinds and natural light instead of using overhead lighting.
+High-quality blinds can save you a lot of energy and help lower your electric bill during summer as you are letting less warm direct sunlight into the house.

 Use A/C Efficiently